rqguan/Dwarf_FSPS/README.md

 # Dwarf_FSPS
 FSPS on dwarf for building narrow band filter

-All pipelines need to run under the same folder as dwarf_model.py
+All pipelines need to run under the same folder with dwarf_model.py

 FSPS_Setup.ipynb runs a single 5000 dwarf population